Azure/azure-sdk/docs/android/design.md

 ## Annotations

-A number of annotations are defined in the Azure core library.
+A number of annotations are defined in the Azure Core library.
 A few annotations enable runtime functionality.
 Most of the annotations are used as part of the [Azure Java SDK code linting tools](#java-tooling).

-{% include requirement/MUST id="android-annotations-azurecore" %} use the Azure core library annotations outlined below in all applicable places.
+{% include requirement/MUST id="android-annotations-azurecore" %} use the Azure Core library annotations outlined below in all applicable places.
 Use annotations eagerly as part of the initial code design.
 The code linters will ensure continued conformance to some of the rules outlined in this specification.

 {% include requirement/MUSTNOT id="android-annotations-format" %} include spaces in annotation string values, unless the description below states it's allowed.

 ### Service interface

 A service interface defines the REST endpoints for a service, but isn't part of the public API.
 It's hidden behind the service client class.
 For example, here is the service interface for one method within the `ConfigurationService`:

 ```java
 @Host("{url}")